- The NHS and social care complaints procedure applies to all NHS health providers in England, including dental practices.

 The DDU can help check and draft complaint responses.
 The response should:

 - contain an explanation of how the complaint was investigated

 - identify anything that needs remedial action

 - explain whether any action is planned or has already taken place

 - explain the complainant's right to take the matter to the Ombudsman within 12 months if they're still dissatisfied.

-This guidance was correct at publication 10/01/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 10/01/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.